 Specialisms: Diversity and Inclusion training and consultancy.

-Simon Minty has a wealth of experience creating and delivering speaking, training and consultancy on disability.
+Simon Minty has delivered public speaking, training and consultancy, in diversity and inclusion since the early 2000s.
 Based in London, his work is international.
-He works with many clients from a small NGO to a multinational corporation.
-This international work has helped Simon de-velop a broader understanding of differ-ent cultural approaches to disability.
+He works with many clients from small NGOs to multinational corporations.
+This international work has helped Simon develop a broader understanding of different cultural approaches to disability.